*5. Searching PubMed with MeSH

 • Scroll to the bottom of the page to check the MeSH trees.
 Do we want a broader or narrower heading?A screenshot of the tress for the "Leukemia, Myelogenous, Chronic, BCR-ABL Positive" heading.
 The heading and narrower headings have been enclosed by a box.

 Our search question specified interest in CML in general (all phases).
 So the current heading is best.
-It will retrieve PubMed records with the heading for BCR-ABL+ CML and the headings for the three phases of BCR-ABL+ CML
+It will retrieve PubMed records with the heading for BCR-ABL+ CML as well as records containing the headings for the three phases of BCR-ABL+ CML

 1. c.
 Make a note of the “Year Introduced”